I have a confession.

 My business and my clients take up a lot of time.
 On top of that, I have a 5 week old baby boy and a 2 year old girl to care for.
 So trying to find time every day to get onto Twitter and Facebook sometimes feels impossible.
 So I will now confess: when it comes to social media, I’m pretty lazy and it’s one of those tasks that often gets dropped, even though I know that can be damaging to my business and my social media presence.

-Why I’m Reviewing Edgar
+Why I’m Reviewing the Edgar Social Media Scheduling Tool

 So that’s the background to why I started looking into using an automated tool to manage my social media presence, and after a lot of consideration I chose Edgar.
 The primary reason I chose it is because the founder – Laura Roeder, is someone I’ve followed for a long time, and I respect her knowledge and experience when it comes to social media.

 So this blog is really about my experience in my first few months of using the tool, and I’ve included some takeaway tips and recommendations for those of you who are struggling with your social media presence and wondering whether a tool is the answer to your problems.
+I’m not an affiliate of Edgar; I just think this is something that will be useful to lots of my readers.

 How Did Edgar Perform For My Business?